Another Journal Entry

 Another Journal Entry is the second studio album released by the Christian pop/rock group BarlowGirl.
 The album was released on September 27, 2005.
 Two of the songs are covers: "Enough" was originally sung by Chris Tomlin, while "No One Like You" was originally sung by the David Crowder Band.
-The hit "Never Alone" from their debut album returns on this sophomore album in an acoustic mix.
+"Never Alone", a single from their debut album, additionally appears in an acoustic mix.

 Background

 BarlowGirl published the lyrics for "Thoughts of You" on its website on June 4, 2003, with the lyrics featuring a different order compared to the final version.
 Of the eight songs listed on the site, it is the sole to be included on Another Journal Entry, as five were included on BarlowGirl and two remain unreleased to this day.

+Promotion

-Another Journal Entry was recorded in January and February 2005, and although the album would only be released later that year, the band's cover of "Enough" by Chris Tomlin was first included on the Absolute Modern Worship compilation album on January 25, 2005.
+The band's cover of "Enough" by Chris Tomlin was first included on the Absolute Modern Worship compilation album on January 25, 2005, several months ahead of the album's release.
 This cover would also later be released as a radio single in 2006.

+The week of the album's release, its lead single, "Let Go", was made available for free download as the iTunes Store's Single of the Week.
+Additionally, the iTunes Store's edition of the album included an exclusive dance mix of "Never Alone", while Family Christian Stores' edition included a bonus disc with audio commentary from the band.